afnom/missing-semester/_2023/lec9_compilation.md

 ## Build Systems

 Instead of having to deal with manually compiling, linking, and managing dependencies, build systems are available.
-These automatically detect hardware architecture and OS (if differences aren't specified, and build the source code files for the user automatically.
+These automatically detect hardware architecture and OS (if differences aren't specified), and build the source code files for the user automatically.

 These often use specific data files that specify dependencies, versions, and how to compile and link the source code files.